-The investments include Telkomsel's investment in PT GoTo Gojek Tokopedia Tbk. ("GOTO").
-As of December 31, 2022, Telkomsel assessed the fair value of the investment in GOTO was Rp91 per share.
-The total unrealized loss from changes in fair value of Telkomsel's investment in GOTO as of December 31, 2022, amounted to Rp6,741 billion and was presented as unrealized loss on changes in fair value of investments in the consolidated statement of profit or loss.
+- (i) Investment in PT GoTo Gojek Tokopedia Tbk. ("GOTO") by Telkomsel.
+As of March 31, 2023, Telkomsel assessed the fair value of the investment in GOTO was Rp109 per share.
+The total unrealized gain from changes in fair value of Telkomsel's investment in GOTO as of March 31, 2023, amounted to Rp427 billion and was presented as unrealized gain on changes in fair value of investments in the consolidated statement of profit or loss. - (ii) Investments by MDI in several start-up entities engaged in the information and technology sector.
+The additional investments during the period by MDI amounted to Rp125 billion.